 Doctor of Nursing Practice

 The Doctor of Nursing Practice (DNP) degree is for nurses who are interested in an advanced practice role as a family nurse practitioner (FNP) and nurse leader in healthcare systems.
 The DNP-FNP curriculum is based on guidelines and competencies established by the Colorado Board of Nursing, American Association of Colleges of Nursing (AACN), and the National Task Force for Quality Nurse Practitioner Education (NTF).
 DNP graduates work as FNPs in direct patient care and as leaders in academic, healthcare, or community-based systems.
 DNP-FNP program graduates are eligible to take the national FNP certifying examination and are eligible for licensure as an FNP.
 Courses are delivered via an on-line format allowing students to reside in their home communities.
 However, students travel to complete clinical hours (e.g., rural health).
-Courses are delivered via an on-line format allowing students to reside in their home communities.
-Objective standardized clinical exams (OSCEs), and graduate program student intensive (GPSI) sessions are held in both in-person and online formats.
-The DNP program requires students to complete a minimum of 1000 clinical hours, 800 of which must be in direct care.
+Objective structured clinical exams (OSCEs), and graduate program student intensive (GPSI) sessions are held in both in-person and online formats.
+The DNP program requires students to complete a minimum of 1000 clinical hours, 750 of which must be in direct care.
 The remainder of the hours may be in indirect care (e.g., simulation, leadership, health policy), including hours spent on the students’ DNP scholarly projects.

 Admission to the University does not guarantee admission to the program.
 The DNP program is accredited by the Commission on Collegiate Nursing Education (CCNE).